 The Juvenile Code addresses certain aspects of appeals, including who can appeal, which orders can be appealed, and notice of appeal.
-However, appeals in abuse, neglect, dependency, and TPR proceedings are governed primarily by the North Carolina Rules of Appellate Procedure (Rules of Appellate Procedure or Appellate Rules).
-Appellate Rule 3.1 applies to appeals of juvenile orders designated by G.S.
+However, appeals in abuse, neglect, dependency, and TPR proceedings are governed primarily by the Rules of Appellate Procedure (Appellate Rules).
+Appellate Rule 3.1 applies to appeals of orders designated by G.S.
 7B-1001.